Seagate/seagate-exos-x-api-go/README.md

 ## OpenAPI Implementation

 This section defines the commands, response status codes, and resource objects implemented in the OpenAPI specification.
+This is a superset of what was developed in API v1.
+Commands were added that are being used by other clients needing to interface with the MC Storage Controller API.

 The `api/mc-openapi.yaml` spec includes support for the following items.